Previous Page Cover Page Food Products List Fish List Next Page

 flavor enhancer.

-(Possibly UNCLEAN depending upon the source of the gelatin and the animal
+the source of the gelatin and the animal oil)

 Source: